 The iGEM (international Genetically Engineered Machine) program is the premier international student competition in synthetic biology.
-The CU team has included undergraduate students from both Arts & Sciences and Engineering.
+The CU team includes undergraduate students from both Arts & Sciences and Engineering.
 They learn to use molecular biology techniques to create biological systems that help solve real world problems.
-Research on their project is performed over the summer and fall.
-The team is currently engineering a biological system to synthesize the chemotherapeutic Taxol that is inefficiently extracted from the Pacific yew tree and the team is currently engineering an alternative plant to produce the therapy sustainably.
+The chemotherapeutic Taxol is currently extracted from the endangered Pacific yew tree and the team is currently engineering an alternative plant to produce the therapy sustainably.

-In the fall of 2022, CU Boulder’s iGEM team will present their project at the international jamboree in Europe and compete against teams from other top universities around the world.
+In the fall of 2022, CU Boulder’s iGEM team will present their project at the conference in Europe and compete against teams from other top universities around the world.
 The competition has 350 teams and more than 4,000 participants per year from 46 countries.